This policy applies to all members of the school community:

-The use of personal devices for both staff and pupils is prohibited in school.
+The use of personal devices for all members school is prohibited in school.
 No images are to be taken of pupils on any personal device – pupils that have got permission to have their image taken and used in and out of school must be taken on an audited school device.
 Images taken by parents or carers that are of children, other than their own, is prohibited without permission.
 Sharing images on social networking platforms, other than of your own child, is prohibited.
 We understand that you want to capture special moments of your child, however, it is in our best interest to safeguard all children.
 Any images taken of our pupils on school grounds is prohibited, unless authorised, will result in us investigating with the possible outcome of a ban from site.

 Recording Assessment and Reporting

 ICT work will be marked in line with the school's marking policy.

 For reporting purposes each pupil is given an end of year subject level.
 Evidence of work is kept in individual year group folders and all students are aware of their personal levels and how to achieve the next stage.